descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 ## The conditions

-1. argument would, prior to this proposal, be a temporary
+1. the argument would, prior to this proposal, be a temporary
-1. parameter is a constant reference or constant character pointer
+1. the type of the parameter is a constant reference or constant pointer
 1. type of the temporary argument has constexpr constructor
 1. type of the temporary argument has compile time comparison; constexpr <=>